-Some of us, through previous experiences (be they in the home, school, or in our peer group), may have developed a strategy that results in what is known as self-defeating beliefs.
-Since self-esteem is important for our motivation towards success and achievement, it is important to be conscious of the sources and symptoms of our low selfesteem and how we act out such perceptions of ourselves.
+Some of us, through previous experiences (be they in the home, school, or in our peer group), may have developed a strategy that results in what is known as self-defeating beliefs21.
+Since self-esteem is important for our motivation towards success and achievement,22 it is important to be conscious of the sources and symptoms of our low self-esteem and how we act out such perceptions of ourselves.
 We may have experienced repeated academic 'failure', or we may have suffered negatively from not achieving - as viewed by our parents and/or peers - in other areas such as sport or leisure pursuits.
 Deliberately or otherwise, we may have had our attempts to be successful mocked or ridiculed by those that matter to us.
 This may have resulted in our feelings of self-worth being eroded.
 Whatever the cause of low self-esteem, we can be motivated to protect our self-worth by developing various coping strategies in an effort to protect ourselves from further negative attention and/or prevent further erosion of our own view of ourselves.

-These coping strategies or self-handicapping strategies, may include some of the following.
+These coping strategies or self-handicapping strategies23, may include some of the following.
 Non-performance is one such strategy, where we avoid eye contact with a teacher/parent.
-Another strategy is a shame effort, where we ask questions we already know the answer in order to make ourselves feel better.
-We may use procrastination and delay any effort to attempt a task so that we can later blame time management.
+Another strategy is a shame effort24, where we ask questions we already know the answer in order to make ourselves feel better.
+We may use procrastination25 and delay any effort to attempt a task so that we can later blame time management.
 Another strategy is when we set unreachable goals so that we can use the excuse that nobody could possible achieve what they had aspired to.
-Another strategy is known as the academic
+Another strategy is known as the academic wooden leg26 whereby we admit to minor failings such as freezing in exams27, or that the exam was too long.
+This allows us to blame circumstances rather than our lack of ability28,

-&lt;sup>20 Edwin Herr and Stanley H. Cramer, Career Guidance and Counseling Through the Lifespan, 6th ed.
-(New York: Longman, 2004) p 412.
-Robert Nathan and Linda Hill, Career Counselling, (London: Sage Publications, 2000) p 75.
+21 Robert Nathan and Linda Hill, Career Counselling, (London: Sage Publications, 2000) p 75.

-&lt;sup>22 Thomas P. Gullotta, Gerald R. Adams, and Carol A. Markstrom, The Adolescent Experience, 4th ed., (California: Academic Press, 2000) p 96.
+22 Thomas P. Gullotta, Gerald R. Adams, and Carol A. Markstrom, The Adolescent Experience, 4th ed., (California: Academic Press, 2000) p 96.

-&lt;sup>23 Lovejoy, C. & Duril, A. (2010).
-Self-handicapping: The Interplay Between Self-Set and Assigned Achievement Goals, Motivational Emo.
+23 Lovejoy, C. & Duril, A. (2010).
+Self-handicapping: The Interplay Between Self-Set and Assigned Achievement Goals.
+Motivational Emo.

-&lt;sup>24 John C. Colman and Leo Hendrey, The Nature of Adolescence, 2nd ed., London: Routledge, 1990.
+24 John C. Colman and Leo Hendrey, The Nature of Adolescence, 2nd ed., London: Routledge, 1990.

-&lt;sup>25 Duru, E. & Balkis, M. (2017).
-Procrastination, Self-esteem, Academic Performance, and Well-Being:

-A Moderated Mediation Model, International Journal of Educational Psychology, 6), 97-119.
+25 Duru, E. & Balkis, M. (2017).
+Procrastination, Self-esteem, Academic Performance, and Well-Being: A Moderated Mediation Model, International Journal of Educational Psychology, 6), 97-119.